Dr. David Wood1,2

 ChartsDescendant Chart for John WOOD Sr.

-Elisha Manning was born on 8 January 1766 at Orange, New York, USA.3 He married Jean Wood, daughter of John Wood Sr. and Unknown unknown, before 1790 at Northumberland, Pennsylvania, USA.1,2 Elisha Manning married Rachael Armacost in 1809 at Clermont, Ohio, USA.4,2 Elisha Manning died on 10 March 1852 at Indian Creek, Clermont, Ohio, USA, at age 86.2
+Elisha Manning was born on 8 January 1766 at Orange, New York, USA.3 He married Jean Wood, daughter of John Wood Sr. and Unknown unknown, between 1789 and 1791 at Northumberland, Pennsylvania, USA.1,2 Elisha Manning married Rachael Armacost in 1809 at Clermont, Ohio, USA.4,2 Elisha Manning died on 10 March 1852 at Indian Creek, Clermont, Ohio, USA, at age 86.2

 He appeared on the census of 1790 in the household of John Wood Sr. at Northumberland, Pennsylvania, USA.5 Elisha Manning witnessed the will of John Wood Sr. on 10 March 1796 at Derry Township, Mifflin, Pennsylvania, USA.6,4 Elisha Manning witnessed the death of Jeriah Wood between 22 November 1805 and 13 September 1806 at Clermont, Ohio, USA.7